 Under our bylaws, Redeemer does not allow dual membership — that is, membership in both Redeemer and any other church at the same time, even if that church is a PCA church.

 If you have never been baptized before and would like to be, you will need to complete the church membership process at Redeemer first.
 Be sure to discuss your desire at your membership interview.
 This will allow you to be scheduled for baptism on the day you take your membership vows in front of your affiliated congregation.

 Infant and child baptism

 - Please read our overview of Redeemer’s position on infant baptism.
 Redeemer will baptize infants of church members.

 - Contact [email protected] to learn of upcoming dates and to register your infant for baptism.
 Please indicate your child's full name and date of birth.

 - Redeemer will baptize your older child after he or she has made a made a profession of faith.
 Each congregation offers a Communicants Class at least once a year.
 Contact [email protected] for more information.

 Upcoming Intro to Redeemer Downtown and Christian Formation sessions:

 Our next scheduled Intro to Redeemer Downtown sessions are below.
 They are both in-person and over Zoom.
-You can register at downtown.redeemer.com/dtintro.
+You can register at downtown.redeemer.com/intro.